Ayacucho FC: Ayacucho

 In 2014, they officially changed their name to Ayacucho FC.
 2020 brought the start of Ayacucho's golden age.
 The club placed 9th in the Torneo Apertura, of the 2020 season, but won the Torneo Clausura for the first time, after beating Sporting Cristal in the Fase 2 final.
 However, because both teams drew on points, they entered the semi-finals of play-offs, against Sporting Cristal again.
 This time, Ayacucho lost 2–6 on aggregate, and placed third in the league.
 They would qualify for the Copa Libertadores for the first time but were eliminated by Grêmio in the second stage.

-In the 2021 season, Ayacuhco barely qualified for the Copa Sudamericana and qualified for the Group Stage, after defeating Sport Boys in the first stage.
+In the 2021 season, Ayacucho barely qualified for the Copa Sudamericana and qualified for the Group Stage, after defeating Sport Boys in the first stage.
 Ayacucho placed third is its group and was eliminated.

 2022 would start the downfall of Ayacucho.
 In the Torneo Apertura of the 2022 season, Ayacucho placed last.
 On the aggregate table, they placed 17th, going to the relegation play-off, their only hope in staying in the Liga 1.
-Ayacucho played with Unión Comercio, and lost 3–0 in the first leg but came back 2–1 in the second but still lost 2–4 on aggregate, getting relegated to the Liga 2, where they currently still stand.
+Ayacucho played with Unión Comercio, and lost 3–0 in the first leg but came back 2–1 in the second but still lost 2–4 on aggregate, getting relegated to the Liga 2.

+In 2024, Ayacucho benefited from a court decision that required the Peruvian Football Federation to reinstate the club in the 1st division from the 2025 season.
+But the experience was short-lived, the team was relegated back to the 2nd division at the end of the season.